Skip to content

 }

-Create/Update API Email Contact (MailMatch™)
+Create/Update API Email Contact (MailMatch™):

 POST api.postpilot.com/v1/{connection_id}/api_email_contact